Safecast/Pocketcast-iOS/README.md

 Goal: Support "burst" transmissions from Pocketcast.

-Requirements: Pocketcast dev hardware
+Requirements: Pocketcast dev hardware and protocol.

-Status: 40%
+Status: 20%

 Done:
 - Core Location updates, altitudes, time, and precision information are saved to an internal ring buffer structure, LocationBuffer (instead of just the last value).